vshakitskiy/wskiy.de/writing/Making my own web server.md

 }
 ```

-The selector doesn’t listen for general `tcp`/`ssl` events, as the client will never send any messages to our server.
-Then I created an actor that handled these messages:
+The selector doesn't listen for general `tcp`/`ssl` events, as the client will never send any messages to our server.
+Then I created an *actor* that handled these messages:

 ```gleam
 pub fn start(